Skip to main content

 Default document types

 Every Forerunner account includes two required document types: Elevation Certificate - FEMA Elevation Certificates documenting building elevation and flood risk information.
 These files are automatically processed using AI to extract data and can be uploaded from the Files table since they automatically geocode to properties.
 Property Image - Photos of properties, buildings, or sites.
 These typically display in property carousels for quick visual reference.
 Must be uploaded from a property page.
-Your account may also include additional document types configured by your Customer Success Manager during onboarding, such as:
+Your account may also include additional file types set up for your workflows, such as:

 • Building permits